The plan for corporate domination of Americans

 Reaching the campus and the secondary schools is vital for the long-term.
 Reaching the public generally may be more important for the shorter term.
 The first essential is to establish the staffs of eminent scholars, writers and speakers, who will do the thinking, the analysis, the writing and the speaking.
 It will also be essential to have staff personnel who are thoroughly familiar with the media, and how most effectively to communicate with the public.

-Powell goes on to explain how to take over the narrative of the country using television, radio, journals, books, pamphlets, and paid advertisements.
-The predator elite should attack and overwhelm the minds of Americans from all angles.
-“What Can Be Done About the Public?” sounds like “Who’s turn is it to take out the trash”.
+Powell goes on to explain how to take over the country’s narrative using television, radio, journals, books, pamphlets, and paid advertisements.
+Corporate America should attack and overwhelm the minds of Americans from all angles.
+“What Can Be Done About the Public?” sounds like “Who’s turn to take out the trash”.

 Attack Politics

-Powell was right – our politicians had been increasingly supporting a better-informed and well-intentioned electorate over corporate goals.
+Powell was right – our politicians were increasingly supportive of a better-informed and well-intentioned electorate over corporate goals.
 Powell had quite enough of that.

 Current examples of the impotency of business, and of the near-contempt with which businessmen’s views are held, are the stampedes by politicians to support almost any legislation related to “consumerism” or to the “environment.”